cselab/pypi4u/README.md

 	return time*theta[2]*math.cos(theta[0]*time) + theta[1]*math.sin(time)
 ```

 ### Data File
-The user needs to append a data file.
+The user needs to append a data file, the data file must be located in the main directory.
 This data file should be a text file that contains two columns, delimited by a space.
 The first column should be the value of the independent variable [*t*], while the second column should be corresponding function evaluation/measurement [*function evaluation*].

 ### Executing the Code
-After having filled in the parameter files, the estimators for the model parameters are simply obtained by either running `CMA_implementation.py` or `TMCMC_implementation.py`.
-On execution a text file named `CMA_estimators.txt` or `TMCMC_estimators.txt` will be created, in which the values of the estimators are stored.
+After having filled in the parameter files, the estimators for the model parameters are simply obtained by either running `CMA.py` or `TMCMC.py`.
+On execution of `CMA.py` a text file named `CMA_estimators.txt` will be created, in which the values of the estimators are stored.
 The last estimator in the file corresponds to the error estimator.
 It estimates the variance of the noise, within the data set.

 ## Example Problem - DEMO

 ### Generation of Synthetic Data
-Synthetic data was generated from a predefined model function:
+Synthetic data was generated from a predefined model function (see the Synthetic_data folder):

 ![equation](http://latex.codecogs.com/gif.latex?f%28t%2C%5Ctheta_1%2C%5Ctheta_2%2C%5Ctheta_3%29%3Dt%5Ccdot%5Ctheta_3%5Ccdot%5Ccos%28%5Ctheta_1%5Ccdot%20t%29%20&plus;%20%5Ctheta_2%5Ccdot%5Csin%28t%29)